wiebe-and-julian-engineering-co/cpp-code-guidelines-and-regulations/README.md

-**This document is not done and should not be used as a reference for writing safety critical C++ code**
+**This document is not done and should not be used as a reference for writing safety critical C++ code.
+At the moment it is used to document discoveries during the development of hwstl and is not industry hardened.**